AdguardTeam/KnowledgeBase/docs/general/license/what-is.md

 ## What is AdGuard license

-An AdGuard license is a permission to use a specific AdGuard product.
+An AdGuard license is a permission to use an AdGuard product.

-AdGuard licenses exist in a form of license keys, activation codes, and product cards in the user's [AdGuard account](../account/register.md).
+AdGuard licenses exist in the form of license keys, activation codes, and product cards in the user's [AdGuard account](../account/register.md).

 Some licenses need to be purchased (e.g. AdGuard Ad Blocker Personal), some are free and limited by term (e.g. trial licenses of AdGuard apps) or have a limited functionality (e.g. AdGuard for iOS or AdGuard Browser extension).
 Here's the list of all types of AdGuard Ad Blocker licenses.